Hantao-Ye/CS97-SI/README.md

 This is the personal recording of the Stanford course CS 97SI: Introduction to Programming Contests, where the relevant information including **slides** and **homework** could be found on this [link](https://web.stanford.edu/class/cs97si/).

-I would take in markdown notes as well as uploading my solution to the homework in this repository.
+I would take in markdown notes as well as uploading my solution to the assignment folder in this repository.

 ##  How to Use